Free Church of Scotland

 Every year the Free Church of Scotland General Assembly passes a set of acts – decisions made by the Assembly which translate into rules governing points of procedure.
 You can explore over 100 years of Assembly Acts here, providing both a fascinating insight into the history of the Free Church and a clearer understanding of the ongoing work and functioning of the church today.

-Search Acts in Force
+Search Acts of Assembly in Force

-The Ministry Matters website contains a Digest of Assembly legislation which are in force and relevant.
+This section contains a Digest of Assembly legislation which are in force and relevant.
 Any amendments have been incorporated into the Acts.

 - You can use the search box for a general search.